-Supplement is in respect of the Class I (Hedged) Accumulation GBP Shares, the Initial Offer Period for such Class shall begin at 9.00 a.m.
-(Irish time) on January 23, 2018 and shall end at 5.00pm (Irish time) on July 23, 2018, and in respect of the Class F USD Accumulation Shares, the Class F CHF Accumulation Shares (Hedged), the Class F USD Distribution Shares, and the Class F CHF Distribution Shares (Hedged) and in respect of Class I USD Distribution Shares shall begin at 9.00 a.m.
-(Irish time) on 4 January 2022 and shall end at 5.00pm (Irish time) on 1 July 2022; and in respect of the Class J CHF Accumulation Shares (Hedged) and the Class J CHF Distribution Shares (Hedged) shall begin at 9.00 a.m.
-(Irish time) on 1 October 2023 and shall end at 5.00pm (Irish time) on 29 March 2024; and in respect of the Class J EUR Accumulation Shares (Hedged), the Class J EUR Distribution Shares (Hedged), the Class J USD Accumulation Shares and the Class J USD Distribution Shares shall begin at 9.00 a.m.
-(Irish time) on 22 December2023 and shall end at 5.00 p.m.on 21 June 2024.
+means the initial offering period for all Classes described in this Supplement, in respect of which Shares have not yet issued, which as at the date of this Supplement is in respect of the Class F USD Accumulation Shares, the Class F CHF Accumulation Shares (Hedged), the Class F USD Distribution Shares, and the Class F CHF Distribution Shares (Hedged) shall begin at 9.00 a.m.
+(Irish time) on 4 January 2022 and shall end at 5.00pm (Irish time) on 1 July 2022; and in respect of the Class J CHF Accumulation Shares (Hedged) shall begin at 9.00 a.m.
+(Irish time) on 1 October 2023 and shall end at 5.00pm (Irish time) on 29 March 2024; and in respect of the Class J EUR Accumulation Shares (Hedged), the Class J EUR Distribution Shares (Hedged) and the Class J USD Distribution Shares shall begin at 9.00 a.m.
+(Irish time) on 22 December 2023 and shall end at 5.00 p.m.on 21 June 2024.
 The Initial Offer Period for any Class may be shortened or extended by the Directors at their discretion.